lszhou/lszhou.github.com/_posts/2015-05-21-second_attack.md

 A Node module is a JavaScript library that can be modularly included in Node applications using the *require()* function.

+There are lots of third party modules built upon Node.
+Express, Socket.io and Mongoose are the most popular ones.

 What the module is capable of is entirely dependent on the module—it can be simple helper functions to something more complex such as a web development framework,